ninickname/Chess-Project/README.txt

 future features :

 gui - c# or web ( AJAX )

 PVP  - over the network

+blog with posts about highlights from previous games , expert game overviews, and online game option { logging in with facebook } , and fully functioning elo system

 AI - currently its only in the thoughts . will be implemented most likley in C